-Anjuli has an MBA from Imperial College London, equipping her with a strong commercial focus and valuable business insight.
+Anjuli has an MBA from Imperial College Business School, equipping her with a strong commercial focus and valuable business insight.
 She is also a member of the Mayor of London's Infrastructure Advisory Panel, supporting City Hall's work towards improving London's infrastructure.

 Representative Legal Matters

-- Advising a major power generation company in debt claims over investments in Zimbabwe.
+- Advising a major power generation company in debt claims over investments in Southern Africa

 - Acting for the contractor of a high-value Kazakhstani project in ICC arbitration claims for wrongful termination and recovery of performance bond monies.

 - Acting for a major energy services business in the South African power sector in adjudication proceedings relating to the wrongful termination of an NEC3 Term Service Contract.

 - Advising a multinational conglomerate on its remedies regarding the target company's reduced profitability in a split signing and completion multibillion-dollar M&A deal.

 - Advising a consortium of international companies in defending UNCITRAL arbitration proceedings relating to services obligations in respect of a public-private partnership (PPP) in Bermuda.